ArminsJourney/hello-world/Project-ideas.md

 ## Big Projects

 ### Trading Bot
+More in-depth.
+Implement data pipeline and continuos predictions based on incoming data.
+Use reinforcement learning and/or other methods.
+Long term goal would be to enable possibility of actual automatic trading.

 ### Starcraft 2 Bot
 Bot that uses compartmentalized "knowledge" (modules) to make game decisions and hopefully beat up to the "harder" AI.